 Many new techniques are emerging within the area of regenerative medicine.
 These therapies support the body’s own renewal and cellular regenerative process.
 Historically, physicians used hormone replacement therapy to restore cellular restoration potential.
-While these remain essential regnerative medicne tools, other therapies, especially in tendon and connective tissue regenerative needs, remain crucial.
+While these remain essential regenerative medicine tools, other therapies, especially in tendon and connective tissue regenerative needs, remain crucial.

 Two therapies often used in combination are prolotherapy and neural therapy.
 Prolotherapy uses medications such as glucose as an injection to help with tendon and connective tissue.
 As it does this, it restores the tissue by enhancing the body’s natural inflammatory process.
 Neural therapy works in a similar fashion.
 However, it supports the autonomic nervous system function which supplies the nerve input to help with tissue healing.